axiomatic-systems/skeyma/docs/api/index.rst

 Optional API parameters and extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some implementations of the SKM API require API callers to authenticate themselves.
-This may be implemented in a number of different ways, including using a URL query parameter (like for example an API key passed in a query parameter, named 'apiKey', 'customerAuthenticator', or something similar).
+.. note:: Some implementations of the SKM API require API callers to authenticate themselves.
+This may be implemented in a number of different ways, including using a URL query parameter (like for example an API key passed in a query parameter, named ``apiKey``, ``customerAuthenticator``, or something similar).

 Special KID syntax
 ^^^^^^^^^^^^^^^^^^